hichamdiouane/sorts-analysis/README.md

-﻿# Sort Analysis project written in C
+﻿# Sort Analysis project
+Written in C and using gnupot for the graphic interface.